 A: Your username will be the email address you used when applying for the role.
 If you forget your password there is a ‘Forgot password’ option when you go to sign in to your candidate home account.

 Q: How do I withdraw my application?

 A: To withdraw your application log into My Applications.
 From here you can see all the recent applications you have made, and the current status of these applications.
-To withdraw an application simply click ‘Withdraw Application’.
+To withdraw an application simply click select the role you have applied for and then ‘Withdraw Application’.
 Please note: applications cannot be withdrawn once they have progressed to Interview status.

 Q: How can I get an update on my current application(s)?